MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

 ::: moniker range="sc-om-2019"

 Updates and Recommendations feature, which was available for Windows workloads is now extended for Linux workloads.
-This feature helps you to proactively identify workloads deployed in your Linux agents that were not monitored by Operations Manager or are not monitored using the latest version of Management Pack (MP).
+This feature helps you to proactively identify workloads deployed in your Linux agents that were not monitored by Operations Manager or are not monitored using the latest version of management pack (MP).

 If there are MPs in the catalog that are designed to monitor those workloads, they will be displayed on the **Updates and Recommendations** page.
 You will also find a list of any updates that are available for the MPs that are installed in your management group.